How to boost your engagement with LinkedIn tagging

 LinkedIn differs from other social media platforms because it’s more about community than just one-way interaction or likes.
 Increasing engagement helps businesses and individuals build a community, which can lead to better networking and, eventually, future prospects, business relationships, and clients.
 Your circle is likely made up of relevant business contacts, which means these contacts also have relevant business contacts in their circles, which can lead to quality engagement with a wide group of people that might just benefit from something you have to offer.

 And tagging goes both ways.
-If others are tagging you, you or your company is getting more exposure, so in most cases, it’s best to allow others to tag you unless you’re getting spammed or negatively tagged (but more on that later).
+If others are tagging on LinkedIn your profile, you or your company is getting more exposure, so in most cases, it’s best to allow others to tag you unless you’re getting spammed or negatively tagged (but more on that later).

 Now you know how to tag someone on LinkedIn and why you might want to.
 But here are some tips that can help your tags best benefit you and help those you’re tagging want to engage with you.